Modular Medical Integrated Curriculum (MMEDIC)

 Students must take the Medical College Admissions Test (MCAT) in the spring of the third year of undergraduate study.
 Students who take biochemistry in the fall of their senior year may petition the program director to take the MCAT in January of that year.
-Currently, students must achieve a combined score of at least 30 on the three numerically scored sections of the MCAT.
-The required score will be recalibrated when revisions to the MCAT format are introduced for the 2014-2015 academic year.
+Students must achieve a combined score at or above the 80th percentile on the four numerically scored sections of the MCAT.
 The results of the MCAT are considered by the Promotions Committee when it makes the final decision as to whether to promote students to the medical curriculum.

 Before entering their first year in the School of Medicine, students in the program must also complete the usual required premedical courses (one year each of general chemistry, organic chemistry, biology, physics, English composition or literature, and humanities).

 Students may not apply to other medical schools and remain in the program.

 Students who for any reason (e.g., academic, motivational, ethical, or emotional) are found to be ill-suited for the program may be transferred without loss of credit into their undergraduate college.
 Such students may apply for entry to the School of Medicine or any other medical school by the conventional premedical route.
 Students may transfer voluntarily out of the program at any point and continue their undergraduate education at Boston University.